bcomnes/node-handbook/README.md

 [![](img/eloquent.png)](http://eloquentjavascript.net)

 This is a free e-book (paper version is available too).
-It seems to reside somewhere between [Effective Javascript](#effective-javascript) and [Node.JS in Action](#nodejs-in-action)
+It seems to reside somewhere between [Effective Javascript](#effective-javascript) and [Node.JS in Action](#nodejs-in-action) with an environment agnostic approach to writing javascript.
+It has a lot of projects in it that run closer to your more traditional programming textbook.

 ## [Javascript: The Good Parts](http://www.amazon.com/exec/obidos/ASIN/0596517742/wrrrldwideweb)

 <a href="http://www.amazon.com/exec/obidos/ASIN/0596517742/wrrrldwideweb"><img src="img/thegoodparts.jpg" height="400"></a>

 JSTGP is one of Douglas Crockfords claim to fame (he also wrote down the [JSON](http://json.org) spec).
 It's pretty old at this point, and a difficult, dense and terse read.
-But its still really good, and has one of the better explainations about the different styles of object composition and inheritece (AKA Object Oriented Programming... or something kind of like it):
+But its still really good, and has one of the better explanations about the different styles of object composition and inheritance (AKA Object Oriented Programming... or something kind of like it):

 ### JSTGP:The good parts